typiconman/Evangelion-CPA/README.md

 Evangelion CPA is a typeface for [Christian Palestinian Aramaic](https://en.wikipedia.org/wiki/Christian_Palestinian_Aramaic).
 The typeface is used in the [Corpus of Christian Palestinian Aramaic](https://brill.com/display/serial/CCPA).

+The font is presently ALPHA-stage software and is available for testing purposes only.

 ![Sample Image](documentation/image2.png)

 ## History